HelloWorldLTY/CS225-DataStructure-inpython/README.md

 # CS225-DataStructure-inpython
-CS225 class example for ZJU-UIUC institute
+\title{CS225 class example for ZJU-UIUC institute}

 Instructors, TAs and Some Students of UIUC CS 225 SP20 ZJUI Course